sriwin/snowflake-learn/README.md

 ## Create Database

+- Databases can contain may schemas

 Create a Permanent Database
 Create a Transient Database
 Create a Database Replication

 ```